MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 #### Task 3: Add continuous delivery to the YAML definition

-In this task, you will add continuous delivery to the YAML-based definition of the pipeline you created in the previous task.
+In this task, you will add continuous delivery to the YAML-based definition of the pipeline you created in the previous task (the one created by you will be called **PartsUnlimited(1)** ).

 > **Note**: Now that the build and test processes are successful, we can now add delivery to the YAML definition.